Starter Packs

 See also this other advice column responding to another cis adult, worried about a vulnerable minor in their community, reflecting some more of my thoughts and experiences …

-For trans/queer/estranged folks especially, I recommend these (older) essays touching on “chosen families” and such, for Bon Appétit and for Them …
+For trans/queer folks who are estranged especially, I recommend these (older) essays touching on themes like “chosen families” and such, for Bon Appétit and for Them

 for Media Professionals

-My older but still-relevant essay on on my own errors when first reporting on “mental health care”, which I published on pharma journalist Robert Whitaker’s media site Mad in America (for context, you may want to read this long feature of mine on police violence committed against people with psychiatric disabilities, which it’s dissecting).
-See also my Guernica essay (which I described above).
+You may want to read this long and old but still-relevant essay on on my own errors when first reporting on “mental health care” — published on Mad in America.
+See also this Guernica essay (which I described above).

-See my (older) op-ed for CNN about the media’s tendency to scapegoat people with psych disabilities for violent crimes, per the Right — and just how backwards that is …
+See my (older) op-ed for CNN about the media’s tendency to scapegoat people with psych disabilities for violent crimes, per the Right — and just how wrong that is …

-Note for fellow reporters/editors/producers especially: You can also hire me to speak or to consult with your media organization about how to make your “mental health” coverage better …
+Note for fellow reporters/editors/producers especially: You can also hire me to consult with your media organization about how to make your “mental health” coverage better …

 for Nature Lovers